Root Canal Therapy

 The last step before you leave the office is that we will place a temporary filling over the tooth we treated until the full restoration is complete.
 Your tooth will likely be sensitive for the first few days, and we’ll advise you on medications to help relieve the symptoms.
 Avoid using the treated tooth when eating until you’ve had a full restoration.
 If a problem occurs, contact MAC Dental Centers immediately.

 If you want to preserve your tooth, root canal therapy can help.
 Contact us today for a consultation with Drs.
-Heuer, Noble, Popelars, and Russell.
+Heuer, Noble, and Kollath.